Form A Injuries Board

 - Cases involving psychological injuries exclusively arising as a result of an accident will generally not be assessed by the Injuries Board and will normally involve an authorisation to issue court proceedings issuing from the Board to allow a case for personal injuries* to be brought.

 - Providing updated medical information to Injuries Board

 - Confidence in the valuation of your injury.
-An offer should only be accepted when your prognoses is certain.
-Allow time for your injuries to resolve or and any long term effects become known rather than rushing into settle.
+An offer should only be accepted when your prognosis is certain.
+Allow time for your injuries to resolve and any long-term effects become known rather than rushing into settle.
 Take comprehensive legal advice before settling a claim.

-- It is critical that the person or legal entity that caused the injury is correctly identified in any Injuries Board application.
-Failure to name the correct respondent /defendant could result in a case being unsuccessful or time barred against the correct defendant.
+- It is critical that the person or legal entity that caused the injury is correctly identified on the Injuries Board Form A. Failure to name the correct respondent /defendant could result in a case being unsuccessful or time-barred against the correct defendant.

 The Injuries Board do not provide advice on the correctness of a defendant in any case.

 - Details of any previous accidents or injuries